dokkev/obsidian-valut/Physics Informed Machine Learning/Physical Models from Data Via Optimization.md

 ### Case Study: Pendulum Example
-- Traidition ML would try to use autoencoder to reduce the de
+- Traidition ML would try to use autoencoder to reduce the dimension of the video (Pendulum) into a minimal latent state an